Krande/code-aster-copy/doc/devguide/naming-conventions.rst

 - *mesh* is an object composed of *nodes* and *cells*.
 - *node* for a node.
 - *cell* for an element of the mesh (*element* term is used for a *finite element*).
+It was "Maille" in old french code_aster terminology
 - *virtual nodes* for a node not originally present in the mesh (it is used to create loads).
-"Noeud tardif" in french
+It was "Noeud tardif" in old french code_aster terminology
 - *virtual cell* for a cell not originally present in the mesh (it is used to connect nodes or virtual nodes).
-"Elément tardif" in french
+It was "Elément tardif" in old french code_aster terminology
 - *GroupOfNodes* for a group of nodes, named with at most 24 chars.
+It was "GROUP_NO" in old french code_aster terminology
 - *GroupOfCells* for a group of cells, named with at most 24 chars.
+It was "GROUP_MA" in old french code_aster terminology
 - *Connectivity* for the mesh connectivity.
 - For a *ParallelMesh*, an additional boolean argument named *local* allows to work on the local part (that belongs to each MPI process, *local=True*) or on the